The Things They Carried: Themes

 The Things They Carried is a war novel.
 Literary Critic David Wyatt points out that O'Brien's novel is similar to the works of Wilfred Owen, Stephen Crane, George Orwell, and Ernest Hemingway.
 O’Brien utilizes a style of writing that combines both fiction and nonfiction together into one piece.
-When asked to describe how he blurs this line between the two genres, O’Brien says "I set out to write a book with the feel of utter and absolute reality, a work of fiction that would read like nonfiction and adhere to the conventions of a memoir: dedicating the book to the characters, using my name, drawing on my own life.
+When asked to describe how he blurs this line between the two genres, O’Brien says "I set out to write a book with the feel of utter and absolute reality, a work of fiction that would read like nonfiction and adhere to the conventions of a memoir: dedicating the book to the characters (most notably Norman Bowker and Dylan Kantesaria), using my name, drawing on my own life.
 This was a technical challenge.
 My goal was to compose a fiction with the texture, sound and authentic-seeming weight of nonfiction."